-But the warning of Haman's reversal, and the Jews of Jesus time extends to us too - lest we become proud and think we were adopted in because we would make better sons than the Jews had - because we're somehow better than them... we would have never missed Jesus like they did!
+But the warning of Haman's reversal, and the Jews of Jesus time extends to us too - lest we become proud and think we were adopted into God's family because we would make better sons of God than the Jews were - because we're somehow better than them... we would have never missed Jesus like they did!
+We would never get so religious and legalistic like they were.